Working Norms for a Return to Campus

 - Where feasible, agree on and institute department-wide or team-wide “no meeting hour” or “no meeting day,” to allow time for focused work without interruptions.

-- If possible, designate a physical space for meetings where team members on campus can congregate, and access technology that will facilitate members joining the meeting from an off-site location.
+- If possible, designate a physical space for meetings where team members on campus can congregate and access technology that will facilitate members joining the meeting from an off-site location.
 Typically, a large screen equipped with a microphone and camera will allow members joining virtually to view and hear the meeting room, while also allowing those in the meeting room to view and hear members joining remotely.
-If this is not possible, try to ensure that Zoom or other calls will not distract focus of other employees who may be sharing a common space.
+If this is not possible, try to ensure that Zoom or other calls will not distract other employees who may be sharing a common space.

 - To avoid Zoom fatigue, ask if attendees would prefer an audio-only call or schedule meetings at appropriate times to meet their needs.
 Prepare an agenda to help facilitate discussion and to help determine the length of time needed for the meeting.